exasol/public-knowledgebase/Database-Features/duration-in-exa-user_sessions.md

 ## Problem

-I would like to receive current statements that run longer than 600 seconds.
+I would like to find current statements that run longer than 600 seconds.

 I tried to execute following statement: